-In the second phase of the study, the clinical phase, the new tool was used for the purpose of mapping functional and environmental changes during and after the Covid - 19 epidemic at four time points: "Start" - September 2020; "Middle" – August 2021; "End" – February 2022; and "after" (that is, shortly after the end of the epidemic) - June 2022.
-This time 76 of the 88 service recipients in the original sample took part.
-At the same four time points in addition: for a sample of 20 of the service recipients, in-depth interviews were conducted with the multi-professional team and the direct service providers, to try and understand the source of the changes in the functional scores and the environmental changes found during those four points of time.
+In the second, clinical, phase of the study, the new tool was used for the purpose of mapping functional and environmental changes during and after the Covid - 19 pandemic at four points in time: Beginning (September 2020), Middle (August 2021), End (February 2022), and After (June 2022).
+During this time, caregivers for 76 of the 88 service recipients in the original sample took part.
+Additionally, in-depth interviews were conducted with the multi-professional team and direct caregivers for a sample of 20 of the service recipients, to explore the source of the changes in the functional scores and the environmental changes found during those four points of time.

 The Articles

-The first article was an introduction to the current research, presented the variety of difficulties faced by the various professional bodies in providing quality care to this population and in making healthcare services accessible to them, especially for the severe and profound levels of ID.
-The conclusion that emerged from this was that there is a need to build a new functional screening tool for that population.
+A first article was written as an introduction to the current research.
+It presents the various difficulties faced by the professional entities in providing quality care and making healthcare services accessible to this population, especially those with severe/profound levels of ID.
+The conclusion was that there is a need to build a new functional screening tool for that population.

-The second article described the construction procedure of the tool and the rigorous validation and reliability tests that were carried out, until a reliable, online and accessible tool was obtained for use by the direct therapists.
+The second article describes the procedure for developing the tool and the rigorous validation and reliability tests that were carried out to obtain a reliable tool, accessible online for use by the direct service providers and therapists.

-The third article described the clinical use of the new tool during 18 months of Corona (September 2020 - February 2022), and included findings similar to those described in the world: a functional decline in the condition of the service recipients at the mild and moderate levels, along with surprising findings regarding the improvement of ovarian functions in the severe/profound group.
-This article contributed research-based evidence to the claim that function can be improved at any age and at any level of disability given the appropriate supports.
+The third article describes the clinical use of the new tool during 18 months of the Covid-19 pandemic (September 2020 - February 2022).
+It presents findings similar to those described in studies conducted around the world: a functional decline in the condition of the service recipients with mild and moderate levels of ID.
+It also describes surprising findings regarding the functional improvement in the group with severe/profound ID.
+This contributes research-based evidence to the claim that functionality can be improved at any age and at any level of disability, given the appropriate supports.

-The fourth article summarized the entire research period (September 2019 – June 2022), and described the "watershed" in February 2022, with the gradual return to normality and the reversal of the functional trends in the three groups.
-Moreover, this article presented the economic advantages of the new tool as a tool that enables future efficiency in the allocation of resources.
+The fourth article summarizes the entire research period (September 2019 – June 2022), and describes the "watershed" in February 2022, when there was a gradual return to normalcy and reversal of the trends in functionality among the three groups.
+This article also presents the economic advantages of the new tool in improving efficiency in the future allocation of resources.

-Contribution of research and its innovation
+Contribution and Innovation of the Research

-In the present study, a cheap, valid, reliable and accessible survey tool was built for use by the direct caregivers; This tool enables the detection of changes in the functional status of the service recipients, and thanks to this improves the accessibility of health services to this population.
-Also, this study contributed to adding evidence regarding the dynamic of the ID, the influence of environmental factors and the degree of support for the person - and how all of them together affect his functioning and the degree of his participation in everyday life.
-This is in accordance with the multidimensional model currently accepted by opinion leaders in Israel - the Director of Disabilities in the Ministry of Welfare and Social Security, and internationally - the World Health Organization, the American Association for Developmental Mental Disabilities and Developmental Disabilities, and the American Psychiatric Association
+The present study developed an inexpensive, valid, reliable, and accessible survey tool for use by direct caregivers for adults with ID.
+This tool enables the detection of changes in the functional status of the service recipients, and thus improves the accessibility of healthcare services to this population.
+Additionally, this study offers evidence regarding the dynamics of ID, the influence of environmental factors, and degree of support for individuals with ID.
+It shows how these factors, taken together, affect the person’s functioning and degree of participation in daily life.
+This is in accordance with the multidimensional model currently accepted by opinion leaders in Israel: the Director of Disabilities in the Ministry of Welfare and Social Security, and internationally: the World Health Organization, the American Association for Developmental Mental Disabilities and Developmental Disabilities, and the American Psychiatric Association.